lunagarigen/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create robust and user-friendly software, while also acknowledging that there will always be unforeseen ways in which users may interact with or misuse it.
 It serves as a reminder to continually test, debug, and improve our code to stay one step ahead in the race.

+# 2023-11-29
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge that programmers face in creating user-friendly and robust software, while also acknowledging the ever-present potential for unexpected user behavior or unforeseen circumstances that can lead to errors or bugs.
+It serves as a reminder to continually strive for improvement and adaptability in our programming practices.